-Kitten Care
+Puppy Care

 We recommend taking steps to prepare your pet for his or her first visits to avoid having a negative experience.
-Some tips that will help your kittenexperience less stress, and be confident when visiting our clinic include; looking in their ears often at home, rolling them on their back, touching their feet, looking at their nails, holding their toes, hug them, and pick them up.
+Some tips that will help your puppy experience less stress, and be confident when visiting our clinic include; looking in their ears often at home, rolling them on their back, touching their feet, looking at their nails, holding their toes, hug them, and if they are small enough, pick them up.

-Throughout kittenhood during your visits, and included in this book, we will discuss diet, housetraining, behavior, when to spay or neuter, microchipping, individualized vaccine protocols for your kitten, intestinal parasites, and monthly preventatives.
+Throughout puppyhood during your visits, and included in this book, we will discuss diet, housetraining, behavior, when to spay or neuter, microchipping, individualized vaccine protocols for your puppy, intestinal parasites, and monthly preventatives.

-The schedule for kittens appears to be a little busy; however, it is very important that kitten visits, vaccines, and deworming are completed at recommended intervals or they can be susceptible to detrimental diseases and parasites.
+The schedule for puppies appears to be a little busy; however, it is very important that puppy visits, vaccines, and deworming are completed at recommended intervals or they can be susceptible to detrimental diseases and parasites.

-Starting when the kitten is 2 weeks of age, they need to be dewormed for the first time, then dewormed every 2 weeks until they are 10-12 weeks of age.
+Starting when the puppy is 2 weeks of age, they need to be dewormed for the first time, then dewormed every 2 weeks until they are 10-12 weeks of age.
 It is important to have their stool checked during their veterinary visits to allow for the correct choice of a dewormer.
-When they are 6-8 weeks of age, they will get the first of theirfeline distemper vaccines.
-These are repeated every 2-4 weeks until there are 14-16 weeks of age.
+When they are 6-8 weeks of age, they will get the first of their Distemper/Parvovirus vaccines.
+These are repeated every 2-4 weeks until there are 16-18 weeks of age.